top of page

 What These Moments Can Teach You

 While this may feel unsettling, these moments can serve as important signals.
-They let you know you’re in a vulnerable place emotionally and that something, (whether you can identify it or not) is touching on past pain.
+They let you know you’re in a vulnerable place emotionally and that something—whether you can identify it or not—is touching on past pain.

 This awareness gives you the opportunity to:

-• Slow down and create space for your feelings
+• Slow down and create space for your feelings.

-• Practice extra self-care during emotionally raw times
+• Practice extra self-care during emotionally raw times.

-• Reach out for support—whether from friends, family, or a professional
+• Reach out for support—whether from friends, family, or a professional.

 You don’t have to carry grief alone.
+Live mindfully and with awareness.

 Dr. Sayanti Bhattacharya MD, MS